The Pentacon Six System

 Cost

-A digital back for a Medium Format camera such as the Hasselblad would currently cost you in the region of US$20,000, and even with this the image quality would be way below what you can achieve by shooting film in a Pentacon Six and then scanning it into your computer.
+A digital back for a Medium Format camera such as the Hasselblad would currently cost you in the region of US$20,000, and even with this the image quality would be way below what you can achieve by shooting fine-grain film in a Pentacon Six and then scanning it into your computer.
 Using the mixed film/digital route is not a zero cost alternative, but you probably already have a computer and a printer.

 A digital camera – even a 35mm one – may give you the quality that you need, but that won’t be in the same league as what you can get with film.
 And even a 35mm digital SLR with a full-sized sensor will also cost you a lot more than a Pentacon Six.